Rusty (video game)

-Rusty (Note: Rusty (ラスティ, Rasuti)) is an action video game developed and published by C-Lab in Japan in July 1993 for PC-98 with MS-DOS, with direction, writing and programming by Naoto Niida, production by Masayoshi Koyama, and music by Masahiro Kajihara, Kenichi Arakawa, and Ryu Takami.
+Rusty (Note: Rusty (ラスティ, Rasuti)) is an action video game developed and published by C-Lab in Japan in July 1993 for PC-98 and MS-DOS, with direction, writing and programming by Naoto Niida, production by Masayoshi Koyama, and music by Masahiro Kajihara, Kenichi Arakawa, and Ryu Takami.

 The player plays as the vampire huntress Rusty who investigates the disappearance of a number of women, and travels through ten stages, fighting skeletons, monsters and boss characters with her whip and items.
 Critics and journalists frequently compared the game to the Castlevania series, some calling it a "clone", but still reviewed it favourably; Hardcore Gaming 101 called it a gem that everyone should play, and GamesVillage.it called it among the best game of all Castlevania clones.
 Although it was not published in English, it was unofficially translated by a ROM hacking group in 2017.

 Gameplay

 The player uses their whip to attack enemies, and the large bosses that are encountered in each stage.
 Here, the player battles the Bungee Demon boss of stage 3, which is the manor house.

 Rusty is a side-scrolling action game in which the player takes the role of Rustea "Rusty" Sprincul, a vampire huntress who together with her owl companion investigates a case of women who have disappeared from various villages in the countryside.
 The player fights against enemies such as skeletons, zombies, and many other monsters, as well as the large boss characters by using the player character's whip and items they find in the stages; additionally, the player's owl companion helps the player by attacking enemies for them.
 By jumping and attacking at the same time, the player can use the Mind Slasher - which is a "power crash" move that differs depending on what power-up they are currently using; these moves include slowing down time, shooting exploding energy balls, or becoming temporarily invulnerable.
 In addition to its use as a weapon, the player can also use the whip to swing from golden rings found in some of the stages.

 The game consists of ten stages, of which eight are based around finding keys to unlock doors; the seventh stage involves quickly making one's way through the area, and the tenth is a boss-only stage.
 Stage designs are non-linear, with paths that loop around, and alternative routes with hidden rewards for the player to find.
 However, in contrast to the game's stage design, a timer is included.
 The stages include a village, a graveyard, a manor, a cathedral tower, a cavern, a water-filled labyrinth, a courtyard, a clocktower, and Bloodsoon Castle - itself divided into several stages.
 Every stage ends with a fight against one of the bosses.